How does it work?

 You may be referred to a more suitable practitioner if alternative assessment is required.

 A report with relevant assessment findings and strategies or recommendations is provided.

 A follow up conversation related to the findings and interventions is also recommended.

-One-on-one and/or group or online sessions can be held to consolidate the learning.
+One-on-one sessions or group programs can be held to consolidate the learning.

 These aim to provide help with the implementation of recommendations or strategies suggested. (additional cost).

 Individuals are always learning, but not all have unlocked the key to learn effectively and quickly in diverse and new situations.
 If you hear yourself or your child say "I can't do this; This is not my learning preference; or I think I have a learning disability."
 A learning assessment could be the best next step.